nxp-imx/nxp-nnstreamer-examples/tasks/mixed-demos/README.md

 Press ```Esc or ctrl+C``` to stop the execution of the pipeline.

-## Emotion detection and object detection (UltraFace/Deepface-emotion/SSD MobileNetV2)
+## Emotion Classification and Object Detection (UltraFace/Deepface-emotion/SSD MobileNetV2)
 ### C++
 |   Platforms  | NPU | CPU | GPU |
 | ------------ | --- | --- | --- |